Admission and Studies

 School Report

 When applying for a Bachelor's degree program with an aptitude assessment procedure (EFV), students with a disability or chronic illness have the opportunity to provide a school report to prove that one or more disabilities or chronic illnesses have had a negative impact on their school grades.
 The school at which you received your higher education entrance qualification can issue you with a school report stating the grades you would probably have received without the disability or chronic illness.
 As this is a hypothesis - what grades you could have achieved without the disability or chronic illness - the preparation of a school report is complex and time-consuming.
-Not only do you have to submit the circumstances that led to a performance impairment (e.g. months of hospitalization), but you also have to prove how the circumstances affected the average grade.
+You must describe the circumstances that led to the impairment in performance (e.g., several months of hospitalization) and demonstrate how these circumstances affected your average grade.

 You must request such a report directly from your school.
 Please note that the preparation of a school report can take a long time!
 Therefore, apply for it as early as possible and also enclose all documents on which the school report is based, such as certified certificates and specialist medical reports, with the application to your school.